 One of my favorite change management exercises is The Upside and Downside of Change.
 This exercise helps us unearth the negative feelings one may have about a change as well as see the benefits of changing.

-- Help participants understand that all change has both an upside and downside.
+- Help participants understand that all change has both an upside and a downside.

-- Help individuals think about their own feelings about the changes they need to make.
+- Allow individuals to think about their own feelings about the changes they need to make.

 - Help individuals learn about and begin to understand other people’s feelings about the changes that are occurring.

 I conducted this exercise with my team when we were considering implementing a call center for a physician group.
 The group had over 10 locations.
 Each location had its own phone number and calls were answered by the staff at each location.
 Physicians liked that their staff was able to represent them and their location well to callers, however, if the line was busy or if the employee called out, patients would not get timely service.
 Moreover, some of the offices weren’t as busy as others.
 Devoting a full-time front office employee to answering calls created inefficiency.

 We considered a call center to solve these problems, but were met with a great deal of push back.
 Specifically, physicians were concerned that we would lose the “community feel” when the function became centralized.